sitepoint/sp-random-hello-bar/readme.txt

 == Description ==

-A hello bar is a thin bar of content that slides into view once the user scrolls past a set point on a page.
+As descibed in-depth on [SitePoint](http://www.sitepoint.com/sitepoint-random-hello-bar-wordpress-plugin/) a hello bar is a thin bar of content that slides into view once the user scrolls past a set point on a page.
 The message content is up to you, but is ideal for advertising, product annoncements or other messages.

 This plugin provides an admin interface to create multiple hello bar messages that can then be randomly displayed on user facing pages.